Port Townsend, Washington: Media

-The city is home to the Port Townsend & Jefferson County Leader, a weekly newspaper that has been published in Port Townsend since 1889.
+The city is home to the Port Townsend Leader, a weekly newspaper that has been published in Port Townsend since 1889.
 It was preceded by other newspapers, including the Port Townsend Register in 1859.
 The Peninsula Daily News, a daily newspaper based in Port Angeles, also covers the area.
 The libertarian magazine Liberty was founded in Port Townsend.

 Port Townsend is within the broadcast range of radio stations in Victoria, British Columbia, and has its own local stations.
 KPTZ was founded in 2011 as a nonprofit community station and is based in the city.
 A second local station, KROH, was founded the same year to broadcast Christian programming.

 The city has been used as a location for several film and television productions.
 An Officer and a Gentleman, released in 1982, was partially shot at Fort Worden and other locations around the city.
 It was followed by Snow Falling on Cedars (1999), Enough (2002), and The Ring (2002).